 There are different mud areas to try, each infused with a different set of herbs or oil including sage and rose oil.
 After spending some time baked in the mud my skin did feel a little smoother to be fair.
 If you are one for alternative beauty treatments, then this could well be exactly the sort of spa you are looking for.

-Experience a 12 Island Boat Trip from Göcek
+12 Island Boat Trip Göcek

 Set sail from Göcek Harbour and spend a day sunbathing, swimming and snorkelling around picturesque islands.
 Our boat trip made several stops in secluded bays so that we could swim in the crystal clear blue water and enjoy the amazing views of the turquoise bays, small islands and tiny beaches.
 One of the beaches even had adorable goats peering out at us from the beach and we could hear the tinkle of their bells as they climbed across the hills.
 It was a scene that was so tranquil I thought I must be dreaming, or perhaps mildly inebriated from the wine?
 It reminded me a lot of sailing around gorgeous islands in Malta, the water and the scenery looked very similar.